 The Call for Applications for the 2021 WISE Awards is now open.

 Justice Defenders (formerly African Prisons Project) aims to increase access to justice for Kenyan and Ugandan inmates through legal education, training and practice.

 Kenya’s and Uganda’s criminal justice systems are typically congested, with many individuals unduly incarcerated due to the lack of legal services.
 Most are from marginalized backgrounds and don’t have the means to hire a lawyer.
 They also lack basic legal knowledge to defend themselves in court, which can lead to unfair sentences.
 Many of the inmates we work with have faced prolonged periods in prison without a chance for appeal.

-Through our Legal Education, Training, and Practice Programme, we use legal education to empower inmates to advocate for their own rights and seek resolution to their cases.
-Our participants undergo paralegal training, gaining an understanding of the law and judicial system and acquiring skills in case management and legal research.
+Through the Legal Education, Training, and Practice Program, legal education is used to empower inmates to advocate for their own rights and seek resolution to their cases.
+Participants undergo paralegal training, gaining an understanding of the law and judicial system and acquiring skills in case management and legal research.
 Eligible participants also receive a full scholarship to earn a Bachelor of Laws degree from the University of London through distance learning.

-Through our program’s educational approach, we’re able to restore agency to incarcerated individuals, allowing them to gain the confidence to help themselves and their fellow inmates, and to advocate for reforms in the justice system.
-Some of our graduates work alongside our staff, increasing and strengthening engagement with judiciary and state officials.
-We seek to form partnerships with these stakeholders to promote our education-based approach and recommend its government adoption in the long term.
+Through the program’s educational approach, the organization was able to restore agency to incarcerated individuals, allowing them to gain the confidence to help themselves and their fellow inmates, and to advocate for reforms in the justice system.
+In the future, the organization seeks to form partnerships with stakeholders to promote the education-based approach and recommend its government adoption in the long term.